William Hay Macnaghten: Works

 Macnaghten produced one of the principal editions of the Thousand and One Nights, known as the Calcutta II edition.

 Appearances in fiction

 Macnaghten appears in the first volume of the Flashman Papers, being depicted as ambitious, arrogant and a megalomaniac.

-He also appears in To Herat and Cabul by G. A. Henty.
+He also appears in To Herat and Kabul by G. A. Henty.
 He is pictured as a brave man, but clueless about Afghan politics.
 Henty places the blame for convincing Lord Auckland, the Governor-General of India, to place Shuja on the throne squarely on his shoulders.